SCLW/Circuitry-Based-Sound/readme.md

 ## CD4022

 CD4022 IC implements a binary counter/divider function.
-The positive edge of an incoming square wave, usually referred to as clock signal, triggers successively the outputs.
-Carry out is outputting one cycle over 8 clock pulses.
+The positive edge of an incoming square wave, usually referred to as "clock signal", triggers successively the outputs.
+"Carry out" is outputting one cycle over 8 clock pulses.

 *Applications:*
 * counter